USDepartmentofLabor/Developer/Highlights/2015/_posts/2015-09-28-ilab-child-labor.md

 The Labor Department’s [Bureau of International Labor Affairs (ILAB)](https://www.dol.gov/agencies/ilab) publishes three flagship reports that raise awareness about child labor and forced labor, *Findings on the Worst Forms of Child Labor*; *List of Goods Produced by Child Labor or Forced Labor*; and *List of Products Produced by Forced or Indentured Child Labor*.
-ILAB also has just released a new mobile app called **[Sweat & Toil](https://itunes.apple.com/us/app/sweat-toil-child-labor-forced/id1018240593?ls=1&mt=8)** to make over 1,000 pages of data on these problems more accessible.
+Each year, ILAB releases a newly updated mobile app called **[Sweat & Toil](https://itunes.apple.com/us/app/sweat-toil-child-labor-forced/id1018240593?ls=1&mt=8)** to make over 1,000 pages of data on these problems more accessible.
 Now ILAB is making the [source data](/others/sweat-and-toil/) open and available to everyone.
 What can you do to help [#EndChildLabor](https://www.dol.gov/agencies/ilab/our-work/child-forced-labor-trafficking)?